 Now here are five of my favorite place to hike for views in the Conejo Open Space and other local areas:

-Tarantula Hill in the heart of Thousand Oaks is easy to get to compared to more substantial hikes around town.
+Tarantula Hill (also known as Dawn's Peak) in the heart of Thousand Oaks is easy to get to compared to more substantial hikes around town.
 A short walk up a fairly steep paved path off of Gainsborough Road gets you to a 1,056 foot peak with panoramic views of the Conejo Valley and beyond.
 Great place to catch a sunset.

 Another great spot for views in the heart of the Conejo Valley is the Conejo Valley Botanic Garden, a 33 acre retreat managed by a non-profit group.
 The only thing I don't like about this true retreat is that it closes at 5 p.m. and thus is not available for sunset views like at the adjacent Tarantula Hill.
 But there is so much to see in here that you must stop by.

-For a sampling of other trails and hikes not only in the Conejo Valley but throughout Ventura County and surrounding areas, click THIS LINK!
+For a sampling of other trails and hikes in the Conejo Valley and throughout Ventura County and surrounding areas, click THIS LINK!